GLOBAL MARKETS-Stocks turn higher on U.S. optimism, euro gains

 By Herbert Lash

-NEW YORK, Feb 21 U.S. stocks advanced on investor optimism over the economy, driving the Dow Jones above 13,000 for the first time in nearly four years on Tuesday, and the euro steadied after earlier gaining on news of a long-awaited bailout for Greece.
+NEW YORK, Feb 21 The euro rebounded on Tuesday after a long-awaited bailout for Greece was reached, and optimism over strengthening in the U.S. economic recovery also lifted Wall Street, driving the Dow Jones above 13,000 for the first time in nearly four years.

-The euro rose, retreated and then traded near break-even against the dollar after Europe finally sealed a rescue deal for Greece, prompting investors to pare positions against the single currency despite doubts about the deal's implementation.
+Investors, however, displayed some skittishness, with the euro wobbling a bit before trading higher against the dollar and Wall Street falling in early trade on worries that Greece's economic woes were still unresolved even as a 130 billion euro bailout removed the immediate threat of a disorderly bond default.

-The size of the Greek economy, however, pales when compared with that of the United States, the world's largest, which continues to surprise on the upside and bolster sentiment.
+The size of the Greek economy, however, pales compared with that of the United States, the world's largest economy, which continues to surprise on the upside and bolster investor confidence.

 "As it's become more apparent that the U.S. economy is recovering, people have reduced their concerns about Europe and focused much more on prospects here in the U.S.," said Rick Meckler, president of hedge fund LibertyView Capital Management in Jersey City, New Jersey.